 We do not wish to imply that anxious individuals have a well-functioning model of other or that avoidant individuals have a well-functioning model of self (see Mikulincer & Shaver, 2007, chapter 6 for a thoughtful analysis of this issue).
 However, we are suggesting that efforts limited to assuaging immediate insecurities may fall short of improving self-perceptions of anxious individuals or encouraging trust among avoidant individuals.
 As anxious individuals feel more self-confident, this may set in motion a process of gaining autonomy that, in turn, reduces their preoccupation with their partner's trust and overdependence (i.e., reduces their hyperactivation strategies; Cassidy & Koback, 1988).
 As avoidant individuals feel more trust, this may set in motion a process of feeling more comfortable with intimacy and less inclined to be self-sufficient (i.e., reduces their deactivation strategies; Cassidy & Koback, 1988).
 We did not provide direct evidence of an intervention.
-However, our findings suggest a "wise" intervention (Walton, 2013) that targets specific aspects of one working model, but triggers a recursive and broadening process that addresses all mental models that underlies attachment insecurity.
+However, our findings suggest developing an intervention that targets specific aspects of a working model, but also triggers a recursive and broadening process to address all mental models underlying attachment insecurity (cf. Walton, 2013).